rigetti/pyquil/CONTRIBUTING.md

 The configuration for GitLab CI is contained in the [`.gitlab-ci.yml`](.gitlab-ci.yml).
-GitLab, like Travis (which is configured in [`.travis.yml`](.travis.yml)), builds the docs, performs various style checks, run the unit tests on a variety of Python versions.
+GitLab, like Travis (which is configured in [`.travis.yml`](.travis.yml)), builds the docs, performs various style checks, and runs the unit tests on a variety of Python versions.
 However, it has additional responsibilities that Travis does not.
 For example, GitLab builds the [`rigetti/forest`][docker-forest] Docker image, handles release-related activities, and also pushes a source distribution to [Test PyPI][test-pypi] on every commit to master.
 At